-- Grown to include twelve locations nationwide, with more than 1,400 employees, more than $300 million in annual revenue, and $1 billion in work backlog.
+- Grown to include 12 locations nationwide, with more than 1,500 employees, more than $300 million in annual revenue, and $1 billion in work backlog.

-Decker is Associate Editor for the Journal of Policy Analysis and Management and a past president of the Association for Public Policy Analysis and Management, where he also co-chaired the organization’s strategic planning committee and served on the policy council.
-He serves as a trustee and chair for the Committee for Economic Development’s Subcommittee on Workforce Issues.
-Decker writes and speaks regularly on trends in the policy research field, chairs the government relations committee of CEO Connection, and has testified before Congress, served as an expert adviser to both the U.S. and Canadian governments, and published widely in peer-reviewed journals.
+Decker is a member of CEO Action for Diversity and Inclusion.
+He is associate editor for the Journal of Policy Analysis and Management and a past president of the Association for Public Policy Analysis and Management, for which he also co-chaired the organization’s strategic planning committee and served on the policy council.
+Decker serves as a trustee for the Committee for Economic Development and a co-chair of the organization’s Committee on Workforce Issues.
+Decker writes and speaks regularly on trends in the policy research field and has testified before Congress, served as an expert adviser to both the U.S. and Canadian governments, and published widely in peer-reviewed journals.

 Decker holds a Ph.D. in economics from the Johns Hopkins University and serves as chair of development on the board of advisers of the Thomas Jefferson Public Policy Program at the College of William and Mary, his undergraduate alma mater.